 Building the right financial stack is crucial for startup success.
 The wrong choices lead to wasted time, high fees, and operational headaches.
 The right choices save money, scale with growth, and free your team to focus on building product.

-This guide shows you how to build a complete financial stack for your startup in 2025.
+This guide shows how to build a complete financial stack for startup planning in 2026.
+Provider pricing, eligibility, and integrations can change, so review current terms before making final decisions.

 Your financial stack is the collection of tools and services you use to manage company finances: